edenessame/wakeboarding/README.md

 ## Features

-### Navigation
+### Navigation Section

-*The navigation bar is at the top of the page and fixed, so always visible and accessable wherever the user is on the page.
+* The navigation bar is at the top of the page and fixed, so always visible and accessable wherever the user is on the page.
-*The navigation bar shows the business name in the top left corner.
+* The navigation bar shows the business name in the top left corner.
-*The other navigation links are to the right: Home, About Us, Prices and contact.
+* The other navigation links are to the right: Home, About Us, Prices and contact.
 They become a drop down menu on smaller screens where they would take up too much screen space.
-*The navigation bar tells the user the name of the business and website and the differnt sections of information are easy to find
+* The navigation bar tells the user the name of the business and website and the differnt sections of information are easy to find

 ![Navigation bar on a large screen](./readme-assets/Navigation-bar.png)

 ![Navigation bar on a small screen](./readme-assets/Navigation-bar-mobile.png)

-### Home
+### Home Section

 The website opens on a picture of a wakeboarder at the park.

 ![Website opening image of a wakeboarder](./readme-assets/Wakeboarder-image-readme.png)

+### About Us Section

+* The about section is welcoming.
+* The about section tells users about the business and who its for.
+* The about section lets users know what services are available.
+* The about section lets users know that beginners and experienced riders are catered for.
+* The about section lets people know lessons are available.